-FMT_MSA.3 Static attribute initialisation
+FMT_MSA.3 Static attribute initialisation Hierarchical to: No other components.
 FMT_MSA.3.1 The TSF shall enforce the Memory Access Control Policy to provide well defined default values for security attributes that are used to enforce the SFP.

-FMT_MSA.3.2 The TSF shall allow to specify alternative initial values to override the default values when an object or information is created.

-Dependencies: FMT_MSA.1 Management of security attributes

-FMT_SMR.1 Security roles
+FMT_MSA.3.2 The TSF shall allow any subject (provided that the Memory Access Control Policy is enforced and the necessary access is therefore allowed) to specify alternative initial values to override the default values when an object or information is created.
+Dependencies: FMT_MSA.1 Management of security attributes FMT_SMR.1 Security roles

-The TOE shall meet the requirement "Management of security attributes (FMT_MSA.1)" as specified below:
+182 The TOE shall meet the requirement "Management of security attributes (FMT_MSA.1)" as specified below:

-FMT_MSA.1 Management of security attributes
+FMT_MSA.1 Management of security attributes --- --

-FMT_MSA.1.1 The TSF shall enforce the Memory Access Control Policy to restrict the ability to the security attributes.

-Dependencies: [FDP_ACC.1 Subset access control or

-FDP_IFC.1 Subset information flow control]

-FMT SMF.1 Specification of management functions

-FMT_SMR.1 Security roles

-The TOE shall meet the requirement "Specification of management functions (FMT_SMF.1)" as specified below:
+- Hierarchical to: No other components. - FMT_MSA.1.1 The TSF shall enforce the Memory Access Control Policy to restrict the ability to change default, modify or delete the security attributes permission control information to running at privilege mode. - Dependencies: [FDP_ACC.1 Subset access control or FDP_IFC.1 Subset information flow control] FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles - 183 The TOE shall meet the requirement "Specification of management functions (FMT_SMF.1)" as specified below:

-FMT_SMF.1 Specification of management functions

-Hierarchical to: No other components

-FMT_SMF.1.1 The TSF shall be capable of performing the following security management functions: access the control registers of the MPU.
+FMT_SMF.1 Specification of management functions Hierarchical to: No other components FMT_SMF.1.1 The TSF shall be capable of performing the following security management functions: access the control registers of the MPU.